terminaldweller/mutator/README.md

 <br/>
 Currently, the mutation-only features(mutation for the sake of mutation, technically implementing Misra-C is also a form of mutation) are turned off in **mutator** and **mutator-lvl2** though some automatic code refactoring features work in both executables.
 Just run a sample code through **mutator** and then **mutator-lvl2** for a demo.<br/>
 <br/>
 If your code needs a compilation database for clang to understand it and you don't have one,you can use [Bear](https://github.com/rizsotto/Bear).
-Please note that bear will capture what the make runs, not what is in the makefile.<br/>
+Please note that bear will capture what the make runs, not what is in the makefile.
+So run `make clean` before invoking `bear make target`.<br/>

 ### Dev Method
 TDD tests are created for each added feature which are stored under the **test** folder in the repo.<br/>